IS4Code/albtool/README.md

 # albtool
-To install a mod, move the executable to the game root directory and execute "albtool -mod <id>".
+To install a mod, move the executable to the game root directory and execute `albtool -mod <id>`.